trynova/nova/nova_vm/src/heap/README.md

 dirty elements must be re-traced from while the mutator thread is paused (stop the world).

-The compaction of the heap can also be done in a parallel manner: Every heap vector's unmarked slots can be gathered up into a list of compactions parallelly.
-These compaction lists must be combined into a complete whole after which each heap vector can then be compacted parallelly.
+The compaction of the heap can be (and is) done in a parallel manner: Every heap vector's unmarked slots can be gathered up into a list of compactions in parallel.
+These compaction lists must be combined into a complete whole after which each heap vector can then be compacted in parallel again.

 The complicated part is making sure that concurrent tracing of the heap is actually safe.
 Rust will help us making sure of this but there are things that need to be done manually as well.
 The most important thing is the heap vectors:
 At any time the mutator thread can end up needing to grow a vector which means a reallocation.
-This can be done safely with an RCU synchronization mechanism but does mean that it needs to be done.
+This can be done safely with an RCU synchronization mechanism but that does mean that it needs to be done.